 On June 1, 2021, the Company acquired Deep Sea for a purchase price, net of cash acquired, of \$420,700.
-Headquartered in Hunmanby, United Kingdom, Deep Sea is an industry leading designer and manufacturer of a diverse suite of flexible control solutions focused on the global power generation and transfer switch markets.
+Headquartered in Hunmanby, United Kingdom, Deep Sea is a designer and manufacturer of a diverse suite of flexible control solutions focused on the global power generation and transfer switch markets.
 The acquisition purchase price was funded solely through cash on hand.

-The Company recorded its preliminary purchase price allocation during the second quarter of 2021, and it was updated in the third and fourth quarters of 2021 as well as in the first quarter of 2022, based upon the Company's estimates of the fair value of the acquired assets and assumed liabilities at that time.
-As a result, the Company recorded \$436,995 of intangible assets, including \$265,558 of goodwill recorded in the International segment, as of the acquisition date.
+The Company finalized the Deep Sea purchase price allocation during the second quarter of 2022 based on its estimates of the fair value of the acquired assets and assumed liabilities.
+The finalization did not result in material adjustments to the Company's preliminary estimates.
+As a result, the Company recorded \$437,874 of intangible assets, including \$263,604 of goodwill recorded in the International segment, as of the acquisition date.
 The goodwill ascribed to this acquisition is not deductible for tax purposes.
-The accompanying condensed consolidated financial statements include the results of Deep Sea from the date of acquisition through March 31, 2022.
+The accompanying condensed consolidated financial statements include the results of Deep Sea from the date of acquisition through September 30, 2022.